Martyna Byczkowska

 Martyna Byczkowska (/pl/; born 26 November 1995) is a Polish actress.

 Biography

 Byczkowska was born in Gdynia and grew up in Gdańsk and Kartuzy.
 She was a swimmer in her youth.
 At the age of 18, she moved to Warsaw to attend the National Academy of Dramatic Art, and graduated in 2019.
 After graduating, she began acting at the Teatr Dramatyczny in Warsaw.
 She was featured on the cover of Elle Polska in April 2024.

+In 2026, she wrote and directed the music video for "Pray" by Alicja, which was Poland's submission to the Eurovision Song Contest 2026.

+Personal life

+Byczkowska is in a relationship with Polish rapper Quebonafide.